campworkcoeman/campworkcoeman.org/_yrpevents/2024-02-17-centennial-hike.md

 tag: scouts-bsa
 ---

-The first event to commemorate the 100^th anniversary of Camp Workcoeman will be a hike to the Shawtown woods to learn about the history of this special place that dates back to the 18^th century.

-Come on this hike to learn about the history of Shawtown: walk to sites such as the foundations of the Hessian Village, the 'Four Towns Rock,' the camp overlook, and more.
+Begin the Workcoeman Centennial with a hike that goes back more than 200 years.
+Visit the remains of 19^th century homesteads, see evidence of the charcoal industry, and enjoy a view over West Hill Pond and across to the Metacomet Ridge.
+Participants should be prepared for a vigorous winter hike of about five miles and come dressed in weather-appropriate layers.
+In addition to the Scout basic essentials, participants should bring a backpack, a warm lunch in a thermos, a wag bag, and winter traction.
+Snowshoes may be required in the case of a particularly heavy snow load.

 Gather for this hike at the camp chapel by the parking lot at 8:00 AM; come prepared to hike five miles and pack a trail snack.
-The hike will end by 12:30 PM.
+The hike will end early afternoon.

 Cost: Free (but please register)